 My Dad is a pilot, and a good one at that.
-He started the learning process back in the late 80s, motivated to find a quicker way to get to our summer cabin in Northern Minnesota (in an effort to avoid the 4 hours of commercial connections from Lincoln – Minneapolis – Brainerd).
-His first plane was a Turbo Saratoga, which was a single front prop airplane.
+He started the learning process back in the late 80s, motivated to find a quicker and more efficient way to get to our summer cabin in Northern Minnesota.
+His first plane was a Turbo Saratoga, which was a single-engine, front prop airplane.

-Statistics aside, the vast majority of people are more comfortable driving.
-Why is that?
-Because they are in control.
+Statistics aside, most people prefer driving over flying.
+They perceive that there is more risk in flying.
 When you fly, you give control over to the pilot.
 When you drive, you can feel the steering wheel, the brake, the gas, and you can see the flow of traffic.
-The tires are on solid ground as opposed to being tens of thousands of feet of air between you and the pavement when flying.
+The tires on the pavement as opposed to tens of thousands of feet of air between you and the pavement when flying.

-There can be a risk in holding on too tight and being fully in control.
-Many of us believe we are great drivers, but statistics would suggest otherwise.
-And, if we are being honest with ourselves, we are too comfortable behind the wheel, which can lead to complacency and, in turn, accidents.
+However, there can be risk in holding on too tight and being fully in control.
+We all likely think we are great drivers, but statistics would say otherwise.
+And, if we are being honest with ourselves, there are times when we are too comfortable behind the wheel which can lead to complacency, and accidents.

-We know that you will feel anxiety from time to time (we feel it, too) because the air does get bumpy when investing in the stock market.
-Even so, the long-term benefits of investing in stocks far outweigh the drawbacks.
-That is not opinion; time offers the proof.
-And, sometimes, it is necessary to fly through choppy air in order to get to a smoother cruising altitude.
+We know that you will feel anxiety from time to time when investing in stocks.
+Even so, the long-term benefits of investing in stocks far outweigh the drawbacks…much like flying.
+That is not opinion; time and statistics offer the proof.
+Importantly, sometimes it is necessary to go through choppy air to get to a smoother cruising altitude.

 At P&A, we view ourselves as your trusted pilots.
 Most of the time the sky is clear, and the sailing is smooth, but there will be times when the ride gets bumpy, and we may even need to course correct.
 We can rarely predict when exactly that will happen.
 However, when that time does come, we will be prepared and will get you to your destination.